guenterrote/estimate-DAG/README.md

 instead of the standard python interpreter, which may have a "MemoryError" on larger instances.

-The results are written to files of the form result...py, for further processing.
+The results are written to the standard output, as well as to files of the form result...py, for further processing.
-The python script analyze.py reads these result files and creates the tables for the paper "Estimating the size of a DAG by following random paths" in LaTeX format.
+The python script analyze.py reads these result files and creates the tables in LaTeX format for the paper "Estimating the size of a DAG by following random paths" in the subdirectory tables.
+The file
+estimating-DAG-full-tables.pdf
+(generated from
+estimating-DAG-full-tables.tex) in that directory contains the full results for the permutation DAG for n=7,8,...,12, and for Klee-Minty cubes of dimension n=8,10,12,...,18.